softchris/azure-book/azure-functions.md

 ## Stateless logic
 Stateless functions are great candidates for serverless compute; function instances are created and destroyed on demand.
 If state is required, it can be stored in an associated storage service.

+## Event driven
+Functions are event driven.

+> This means they run only in response to an event (called a "trigger"), such as receiving an HTTP request, or a message being added to a queue.

+You configure a trigger as part of the function definition.
+This approach simplifies your code by allowing you to declare where the data comes from (trigger/input binding) and where it goes (output binding).

+> You don't need to write code to watch queues, blobs, hubs, etc. You can focus purely on the business logic.